-Enbridge Gas is proposing to build a new 6-inch steel natural gas pipeline and related customer facilities to meet the requirements of its existing customers.
+Enbridge Gas is proposing to build a new 6-inch steel natural gas pipeline and related customer facilities to meet the requirements of its existing commercial customers.
+Enbridge Gas will also be rebuilding two existing customer stations on the customers' properties and building a feeder station along Lakeshore Road West.